rednovalabs/guides/README.md

 RNL Style Guide
 ================================================================================

-To get started, visit [GitHubs's Style Guide](https://github.com/styleguide/) and read the Overview in each section.
+To get started, visit [GitHub's Style Guide](https://github.com/styleguide/) and read the Overview in each section.

 Conformity to this guide is really just to help us all get along and keep things consistent-looking.
 To that end, many of the decisions are arbitrary, because *someone* had to pick a number of spaces for us all to stick with.